For all its family-friendly activities — from aerial parks to alpine slides — Colorado also abounds with experiences geared toward grown-ups.

 Strawberry Park Hot Springs

 By day, this forested hot spring just north of Steamboat Springs teems with families splashing in the all-natural pools.
-After dark, it becomes exclusively adults-only — and clothing-optional; don’t be surprised if you spy a cowboy or two taking a dip au naturel.
+After dark, it becomes exclusively adults-only — and clothing-optional; don’t be surprised if you spy a guest or two taking a dip au naturel.
 Secluded hillside cabins and train cabooses are within sprinting distance from the pools, for those cooler Colorado nights.

 Other Experiences for Mature Audiences